 Any kind of lemon can be used as well.
-Just don't use the other members of the citrus family and expect the same results; it is because of lemon's mouth puckering concentration of citric acid that gives it its infamous reputation in the cleaning world.
+Just don't use the other members of the citrus family and expect the same results; it is lemon's mouth-puckering concentration of citric acid that gives it its infamous reputation in the cleaning world.

 Let us help you!

 Get a free quote for your cleaning project.

 Vinegar is a versatile and potent tool that won't destroy half the surfaces in the office.
 Unlike the lemon it can attack buildup and stains that are a little more potent with a little less volume, making it an affordable way to use non-toxic cleaners.
 Vinegar can be used to:

 - Clean the coffeemaker.
 Just run the machine with equal parts of water and vinegar.
 Halfway through its cycle, turn it off and let it sit for an hour.
 (You might want to put up an In Repair sign to prevent your coworkers from taking a sip of extremely acidic coffee.)
 Then, finish the cycle.
 Run the machine one more time with just water to flush.

 - Unclog a drain.
 While vinegar can't dissolve large solids (and if it could, it would no longer be a non-toxic cleaner!), it can be used for general weekly maintenance.
 Just put a half cup of vinegar and a half cup of baking soda down the drain.
 Let it sit for ten minutes before rinsing.

 - Remove stickers.
 Instead of fussing with Goo Gone for half an hour, rub down a stubborn label with vinegar and let it sit for 10 minutes.
 Come back and rub the paper away.